 2011

-Even during the development phase of Scratch 2.0, a logo with an alternative design could be seen.
+Even during the development phase of Scratch 2.0, an alternative logo design could be seen.
 Here, the orange glyphs became thinner, and their white contours merged into one large cloud, surrounded by gray shadows.
 The gradient’s shape also changed: light highlights shifted upwards, concentrating closer to the middle.

 2013 – today

 Designers created a new logo for Scratch 2.0 without the gradient.
-The brand name remained orange and on a white background, but now, due to the absence of different shades, the inscription seems flat.
-The uneven gray shadows were replaced by a solid blue outline, which resembles a cloud drawn by a child.
+The brand name remained orange on a white background, but now, without different shades, the inscription seems flat.
+The uneven gray shadows were replaced with a solid blue outline resembling a child’s drawing of a cloud.

 2015 – today

-This logo began to be actively used after the release of the Scratch 3.0 program.
-Now, the word is painted in white and outlined with wide bright orange bands.
+This logo was actively used after the release of the Scratch 3.0 program.
+Now, the word is painted in white and outlined with wide, bright orange bands.
 This allows the wordmark to be placed on any light background.

 Symbol